What is CompuTrainer Indoor Cycling?

 Your functional threshold power = 20-minute CP test x .95.

 No matter what course or workout we have scheduled, it will be custom tailored to your ability based on your FTP.
 All 8 riders will be able to ride the same course, at a pace and intensity that fits their ability.

 Immediately after each session, you will automatically be emailed a report so you can view your workout, as well as your overall progress.
 Custom reports can be created with virtually limitless data points.

 Riding a stationary trainer and taking spin classes all winter can certainly help to maintain proper fitness, however there is no way to quantify actual improvement.
 Using FTP, and taking future FTP tests can accurately guage an athlete's fitness level over the course of the winter.
 The FTP number can then be used outdoors if the athlete is using a power meter.

-Classes are approximately 90 minutes long.
-All riders will warm up for 15-20 minutes before the actual workout begins.
+Classes are approximately 60 minutes long with a 15 minute warm up.
+All classes will start at there scheduled time.
 Classes will be followed with a cool down spin.
-Please arrive at least 15 minutes prior to your class time.
+Please arrive at least 15 minutes prior to your class time to warm up.

-INITIAL FTP TESTING: Will done by appointment only!!
+INITIAL FTP TESTING: Will be done by appointment only!!

 We offer 2 different class types:

-INTENSITY - sessions will be either a series of intervals or a tempo ride designed to raise your heart rate and improve your power.
+INTENSITY - sessions will be a 60 minutes with either a series of intervals or a tempo ride designed to raise your heart rate and improve your power.
 During the intervals ride you will be asked to ride at 90% to 100% of your Anaerobic Threshold, during the tempo ride you will be asked to ride at 85% of your Anaerobic Threshold.
 These are intense but effective workouts.

 We have several pricing options to fit your needs: